GSA/srt-ui/README.md

 ## Security Notes

-In this past, this repository referenced images stored in S3 buckets.
+In the past, this repository referenced images stored in S3 buckets.
 That practice was discontinued and the S3 buckets were de-allocated and are no longer used by or associated with GSA.

 ## Further help